-PN 120 Introduction to Practical Nursing2 Prerequisites: Admission to the Practical Nursing Program; current certification in Kansas as Certified Nursing Assistant (CNA); Cardiopulmonary Resuscitation Certification (CPR) for Health Care Providers; and BIOL 144 and PSYC 130 and PSYC 218 with a grade of "C" or higher.
+PN 120 Prerequisites: Admission to the Practical Nursing Program; current certification in Kansas as Certified Nursing Assistant (CNA); Cardiopulmonary Resuscitation Certification (CPR) for Health Care Providers; and BIOL 144 and PSYC 130 and PSYC 218 with a grade of "C" or higher.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
 PN 125 KSPN Foundations of Nursing4 Prerequisite or corequisites: PN 120 and Corequisite: PN 126.
+Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses 100 to remain in the program.
+PN 126 KSPN Foundations of Nursing Clinical2 Prerequisite or corequisites: PN 120 and Corequisite: PN 125.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
-PN 126 KSPN Foundations of Nursing Clinical2 Prerequisite or corequisites: PN 120 and Corequisite: PN 125.
-Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses PN 130 to remain in the program.
-KSPN Medical Surgical Nursing I4 PN 130 Prerequisite or corequisites: PN 125 and PN 126 and Corequisite: PN 131 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
-PN 131 KSPN Medical Surgical Nursing I Clinical3 Prerequisite or corequisites: PN 125 and PN 126 and Corequisite: PN 130.
+PN 130 KSPN Medical Surgical Nursing I4 Prerequisite or corequisites: PN 125 and PN 126 and Corequisite: PN 131 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
+PN 131 KSPN Medical Surgical Nursing I Clinical Prerequisite or corequisites: PN 125 and PN 126 and Corequisite: PN 130.
 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain iin the program.
 PN 135 KSPN Pharmacology3 Prerequisite or corequisites: PN 125 and PN 126.
-Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
-Total Semester Credit Hours18

-PN 140 KSPN Maternal Child Nursing PN 141 Prerequisites: PN 130 and PN 131 and PN 135 and Corequisite: PN 140.
-Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical courses to remain in the program.
-PN 145 KSPN Mental Health Nursing Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
-PN 146 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program.
-PN 150
+Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical PN courses to remain in the program. co remain in the program.

+PN 140 KSPN Maternal Child Nursing2

+Prerequisites: PN 130 and PN 131 and PN 135

+and Corequisite: PN 141.

+Students must "pass" all clinical courses and maintain а

+grade of "C" or higher in all non-clinical PN courses

+to remain in the program.

+PN 141 KSPN Maternal Child Clinical1

+Prerequisites: PN 130 and PN 131 and PN 135 and

+Corequisite: PN 140.

+Students must "pass" all clinical courses and maintain a

+grade of "C" or higher in all non-clinical courses

+to remain in the program.

+PN 145 KSPN Mental Health Nursing2